crystaluniverse/tf-telegram-bot/README.md

 - Give execution permissions: `chmod u+x threefold`
 - Run (use your tokens) `./threefold --token 1836992937:AAEEYXyeQ0klNWJIze1JaAhDtQ1MqeqD9ZM --paymenttoken 284685063:TEST:NzkwMDVhOTUzMjlj --update true`
 - The tokens above belong to `@HamdyTestBot` in case you want to test with
-- By default, the bot gets its content from https://github.com/threefoldfoundation/tf_telegram
+- By default, the bot gets its content from https://github.com/threefoldfoundation/tf_telegram which is goint to be cloned under `~/codewww/github/threefoldfoundation/tf_telegram/`

 - use flag `--update true` better use in production to foce pulling the content repo.
 Don't use during development if you are changing content in the `tf_repo` locally to avoid merge conflicts